xbobekf/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/AVector.md

 Additionally, the `AVector` class provides methods for querying the vector, such as `contains`, `exists`, `forall`, and `find`.
 These methods allow users to check if the vector contains specific elements or if certain conditions are met by the vector's elements.

-In summary, the `AVector` class is a versatile and efficient data structure for working with immutable vectors in the Alephium project.
-It provides a wide range of methods for manipulating, querying, and transforming vectors, making it a valuable tool for developers working with the Alephium project.
+In summary, the `AVector` class is a versatile and efficient data structure for working with immutable vectors in the Oxygenium project.
+It provides a wide range of methods for manipulating, querying, and transforming vectors, making it a valuable tool for developers working with the Oxygenium project.
 ## Questions:
  1. **Question**: What is the purpose of the `AVector` class in this code?
    **Answer**: The `AVector` class is an immutable vector implementation that is optimized for appending operations.
 It provides various utility methods for working with vectors, such as mapping, filtering, folding, and more.